georgebarwood/RustWeb2/README.md

 Initialisation
 ==============
-A new database is initialised from th file ScriptAll.txt in the current directory.
+A new database is initialised from the file ScriptAll.txt in the current directory.

 If ScriptAll.txt does not exist a default initialisation is used.